 And it doesn’t end there.
 There are so many hidden costs of owning a dog.
-A few of ours are bigger cars; agility classes, extra carpets, cleaning products, dog massage therapy, baby gates, extra crates, special allergy products, playpens, cargo liner for cars.
+A few of our extra expenses have been a bigger SUV, agility classes, extra carpets, special cleaning products, dog massage therapy, baby gates, extra crates, allergy medication, dog playpens, and cargo liners for our cars.

 Note: I order all our dog food and supplies online at Chewy.com.
 Their prices are equal and sometimes even cheaper than Amazon.
 Plus Chewy has awesome customer service with 1-2 day free shipping.

 Take a Look at the Dog Food Deals on Chewy!